zeren-li/zeren-li-webite/content/home/featured.md

 weight = 3 # Order that this section will appear.

 title = "Book Project"
-subtitle = "Quid Pro Quo: The Political-Business Revolving Door in China"
+subtitle = "Red Quid Pro Quo: The Political-Business Revolving Door in China"

 +++